mitchellh/gon/README.md

 gon is a simple, no-frills tool for
 [signing and notarizing](https://developer.apple.com/developer-id/)
-your Go binaries for macOS. gon is available both as a Go library that can be embedded in other tools as well as a CLI for running manually or in automation pipelines.
+your CLI binaries for macOS. gon is available as a CLI that can be run manual or in automation pipelines as well as a Go library for embedding in projects written in Go. gon can sign and notarize binaries written in any language.

 Beginning with macOS Catalina (10.15), Apple is [requiring all software distributed outside of the Mac App Store to be signed and notarized](https://developer.apple.com/news/?id=10032019a).